Cloud Security: An Introduction

 Hacking & Cybersecurity

 With automatic firmware updates, cloud security devices are continually upgrading and improving alongside industry innovation.
-Put simply, when you install a cloud-based security system, that is the worst version of that system.
+Put simply, the day you have a cloud-based security system installed, that will be the worst version of that system you'll ever own.
 It will only ever improve with the latest features and algorithms, making the solution even more secure as time passes.

-Similarly, if a new wave of cybersecurity threats emerges, providers like Verkada are able to automate patches to combat these in rapid times, preventing hackers from remotely accessing cameras, data storage or other devices.
+Similarly, if a new wave of cybersecurity threats emerges, providers like Verkada are able to automate patches to combat these in rapid time, preventing hackers from remotely accessing cameras, data storage or other devices illegally.

-Providers like Verkada, AVA and Openpath are trusted cloud security manufacturers with a security by design approach.
-Reputable, well-known providers have the infrastructure behind them to penetrate test their systems, with developers continually working to further the security of their systems.
-Certain manufacturers will generally have their systems audited or “hacked” by third-party developers to test the security effectiveness.
+Providers like Verkada and Avigilon Alta are trusted cloud security manufacturers with a security-by-design approach.
+Reputable, well-known providers have the infrastructure behind them to penetration test their systems, with developers continually working to further their security.
+Certain manufacturers will even have their systems audited or “hacked” by third-party developers to test the effectiveness and reliability of their products.

-All cloud-based control interfaces are powered with foolproof audit trailing, to detect activity changes both as they happen and reactively.
-Using proprietary algorithms, users can observe physical and digital sabotage from a number of sources, both internally and obtrusive external data breaches.
-Essentially, for businesses with multiple access to their system, operators can monitor all changes made in the archive, adding an extra layer of security to their operations.
+All cloud based control interfaces are powered with foolproof audit trailing to detect activity changes, both as they happen and reactively.
+Using proprietary algorithms, users can observe physical and digital sabotage from a number of sources, both for internal ones and external data breaches.
+Essentially, for businesses with multiple admins, operators can monitor all changes made in the archive, adding an extra layer of security to their operations.

-While cloud security systems do rely on internet connection for full functionality, hardware offered by brands like Verkada and AVA will continue to perform, even if the network connection drops.
+While cloud security systems do rely on internet connection for full functionality, hardware offered by brands like Verkada and Avigilon Alta will continue to perform, even if the network connection drops.

 Without a connection, users will lose out on phone notifications and alerts, but cameras, alarms, sensors and detectors with a connected power source will still record or trigger if a breach is detected, reducing security downtime and making them no less secure than a standard legacy system.